razshare/frizzante-docs/docs/views.md

 This view expects a data property called `name` from the Go server.

-Say for example that Go server provides the value `world` for the property `name`, then the view would render the text `Hello world!`.
+Say for example that the Go server provides the value `world` for the property `name`, then the view would render the text `Hello world!`.

 !!! note